What is India’s stand on the Israel-Palestine conflict?

 - India voted in favour for accepting Palestine as a full member of UNESCO in 2011.

-- In 2014, India supported a UNHRC resolution to lauch probe into the Isreal’s offensive in Gaza.
+- In 2014, India supported a UNHRC resolution to launch a probe into Isreal’s offensive in Gaza.

 India’s cooperation with Palestine in other areas

 - Along with Political support, India has been contributing material and technical assistance to the Palestinian people.
 India has offered budgetary assistance to a tune of US$ 30 million since 1995 till date for different development initiatives in Palestine.
 Construction of a library in Al-Azhar university, library – cum activity centre in Palestine technical college etc. to name a few.

 - In 2016 India pledged USD 1.25 million to the UN relief agency for Palestinian refugees as it voiced concern over the fragile situation and ongoing conflicts in the Middle East.

 - India has always been a leading partner in educational support and cooperation to Palestine.
 It has been at the forefront of the capacity building process, extending hundreds of scholarships to Palestinian students under the ITEC (Indian Technical & Economic Cooperation)

 - India-Palestine cultural connections draw strength from India’s cultural and civilizational linkages with the Arab world.
 Due to the cultural similarities of both countries, Indian Arts and Culture is very popular in Palestine.
 Several cultural activities such as Kalarippayattu (Indian Martial Art), Kathak etc. were organised in Palestine in the recent past.
 Indian films, yoga, Indian cuisines etc are also popular in Palestine.